kdaily/aws-cli/proposals/pr-contrib-guide.md

 ### Intake

-We will modify the the intake process to set contribution expectations for the community.
 A contribution is initiated by opening a GitHub issue.
 The GitHub issue captures information necessary to make the contribution, such as:

 1. A description of the requested change.
 1. The number of users in the community that request the change, measured